datocms/old-website/src/docs/ui-extensions/sdk-reference.md

 Sets the value of a specific field.

-To set the value of the current field the extension is attached to see you can use [`extension.fieldPath`](/docs/ui-extensions/sdk-reference/#extensionfieldpath).
+To set the value of the current field the extension is attached to, you can use the [`extension.fieldPath`](/docs/ui-extensions/sdk-reference/#extensionfieldpath) method.

 The type of the value must match the expected field type.
 For example, if the extension is attached to a "single-line string" field you must pass a string.